GaganShergill/GaganShergill/README.md

 - 👀 I’m interested in big data technologies
 - 🌱 I’m currently learning cloud and artificial intelligence
 - 💞️ I’m looking to collaborate on project related machine learning and data science
-- 📫 How to reach me -- ig: gagan_shergill3, linkedin: https://www.linkedin.com/in/gaganshergill/
+- 📫 How to reach me -- ig: gaganshergill.ca, linkedin: https://www.linkedin.com/gaganshergill/

 <!---
 GaganShergill/GaganShergill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.